Amit0617/ethRPCtoREST/README.md

 #### Week 1:

 Exploring and researching the Ethereum protocol and the JSON-RPC API.
-Reading the Ethereum whitepaper and learning about UTXO, accounts, transactions, blocks, contracts, and events.
+Reading the Ethereum whitepaper and learning about UTXO, accounts, transactions, blocks, contracts,and events.
 Reading stories on inevitable ethereum and learning about EIPs.

 #### Week 2: